MicrosoftDocs/bot-docs/articles/bot-service-build-download-source-code.md

 ms.date: 03/08/2018
 ---

-# Download Bot Service source code
+# Download and redeploy Bot Service source code

 Bot Service allows you to download the entire source project for your bot.
 This allows you to work on your bot locally using an IDE of your choice.
 Once you are done making changes, you can publish your changes back to Azure.